Visiting and day trips: After the Government’s latest announcement of the loosening of lockdown restrictions, we are

 We are doing our utmost to keep residents connected to their loved ones using a wide range of tools.
 This includes regular updates on the Facebook page for the majority of homes, as well as using new tablets for Zoom, Skype and phone calls.

 All Care UK homes now have purpose-built internal or external visiting suites available which enable visits to take place from behind a sealed glass panel, using a sound system to assist with communication.
 Where Government guidance and local health teams allow, these suites make it possible to continue visiting even when we have a case of Covid-19 in the home.

 All visits must be pre-booked to enable us to manage them safely and ensure the appropriate cleaning and hygiene regimes are in place.
 This also enables our teams to identify which type of visit is best suited to you and your loved one and to take you through the protocols we have in place to protect everyone involved.
 If you are showing any symptoms which could indicate coronavirus, please do not travel to the care home as you will not be able to proceed with your visit.

 Our homes are still accepting new admissions but with a few extra measures to keep everyone as safe as possible.

 All new residents are being asked to take a test for the virus prior to admission.
-We will also undertake a full health screening on admission and are continuing with our shielding programme in which new residents are cared for in their rooms for a minimum of 7 days to avoid the risk of introducing new infections into the home.
+We will also undertake a full health screening on admission and are continuing with our shielding programme in which new residents are cared for in their rooms for a minimum of seven days to avoid the risk of introducing new infections into the home.
 We are not participating in any programmes whereby Covid-19 patients in hospital are discharged to care homes for recovery.